|

 pieces.
 So far there have been 6 commissions completed.

-duet for Brazilian pandeiro that has interlocking
+for Brazilian pandeiro that has interlocking rhythms

-for lifting and turning the pandeiro that are different
+lifting and turning the pandeiro that are different

 from the current funky style of playing where the drum is